Vegan Honey BBQ Chick'n Strip Sandwich

 Honey BBQ Chicken Strip Sandwich!
 Another genius combination by Whataburger, made even more genius by making it VEGAN!

 I’m continuing my veganization of the Whataburger menu!
 This time, I tackled another one of the All Time Favorites!
-For this sandwich, I used Gardein Chick’n Scallopini Filets, Violife Smoked Provolone, BBQ sauce mixed with some Bee Free Honee, and then piled all of it on some Texas Toast!
+It's hard to beat Fried Chick'n, Honey BBQ Sauce, Cheese all on grilled TEXAS TOAST!
 I gotta say, I’ve never had the Whataburger version of this, but this was one of the best sandwiches I ever did eat, so I get the hype.
 Also, why did it take me 42 years to experience Texas Toast?
 Better late than never I suppose, but I’ll definitely be making lots more sandwiches with it (and probably some more Whataburger creations as well!)

 Tips for Fried Chick'n: